From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Introduction

 This paper complements our vision for Software Engineering 3.0 (SE 3.0), where we advocate for an AI-native, intent-first approach where AI systems evolve from task-driven copilots to intelligent collaborators~\cite{hassan2024ainativesoftwareengineeringse}.
 Both SE 3.0 and our paper address the need to adapt software engineering practices to manage the complexity and dynamism of AI systems like FMware.
 By synthesizing hands-on knowledge from building production-ready FMware and interacting with industry experts, we underscore the urgency of addressing these challenges to move from ``cool'' demos to robust, production-ready solutions.
 Our study further highlights the importance of ongoing research and multi-industry collaboration as FMware continues to evolve.
+To support transparency and reuse, we provide a replication package containing the publicly shareable artifacts and curated bibliography that underpin our synthesis \cite{replication_package}.

-This paper is organized as follows: Section~\ref{sec:background} covers the evolution of FMware and related work.
-Section~\ref{sec:methodology} explains our thematic analysis approach.
-Section~\ref{sec:pipeline} outlines the FMware lifecycle and spot recurring issues at each stage that affect production readiness.
-Section~\ref{sec:challenges} presents the key challenges hindering FMware production-readiness and suggests future directions.
+This paper is organized as follows: Section~\ref{sec:background_scope} introduces the background and scope of our study, and Section~\ref{sec:related_work} reviews related work on readiness in software engineering, Neuralware, and FMware.
+Section~\ref{sec:methodology} describes our methodology.
+Section~\ref{sec:pipeline} outlines the FMware lifecycle for productionization, and Section~\ref{sec:issues} catalogs recurrent issues observed across the lifecycle stages.
+Section~\ref{sec:challenges} consolidates these issues into key cross-cutting challenges that hinder FMware production readiness and discusses future directions (including a roadmap in Section~\ref{sec:road_ahead}).
+Section~\ref{sec:limitations} discusses limitations.
 Finally, Section~\ref{sec:conclusion} concludes the study.